cdave1/davidpetrie.com/src/pages/projectArchive.md

 ## Totara

-Totara is a framework I wrote to allow me to quickly put php-based websites together.
+Totara is a framework I wrote to allow me to quickly put web apps together.
 It had all the things you need to do it &#8211; user management, an ORM layer, eCommerce libraries, security and more.
 It went through 4 versions over the years, and I used it to power a lot of the sites listed here.
 It's been superseded by <a href="http://www.rubyonrails.org/">other</a> <a href="http://www.djangoproject.com/">web-app</a> <a href="http://cakephp.org/">frameworks</a>  that now have significant contributors in wider programmer community.

 ## nachos &#8211; Operating System